This is a detailed guide on How To Enable Motherboard HDMI. We have covered everything you need to know related to it in the article.

 A window will appear after you click “Screen Resolution”.

-The highlight note here is the fact that one HDMI cable sends both audio/video transfer together!
+The highlight note here is the fact that one HDMI cable sends both audio/video transfers together!

 HDMI is the standard interface for connecting general media gadgets.